-Carbon Dioxide or CO2 is one of the four gases altogether amounting more than 99% of Earth atmosphere by volume.
-Moreover, CO2 is a greenhouse gas which balances radiant energy within the thermal infrared range.
+Carbon Dioxide or CO2 is one of the four gases altogether amounting to more than 99% of Earth’s atmosphere by volume.
+Moreover, CO2 is a greenhouse gas that balances radiant energy within the thermal infrared range.
 It allows keeping temperature and humidity on our planet on levels enabling the existence of life as such.
-However, relative to the pre-industrial period the atmospheric concentration of CO2 has increased in 1,5 times due to anthropogenic factors related to intensive industrial development and overpopulation.
+However, relative to the pre-industrial period the atmospheric concentration of CO2 has increased by 1.5 times due to anthropogenic factors related to intensive industrial development and overpopulation.

 As a consequence, scientists and researchers all over the world have become actively investigating the impact of CO2 with regard to its concentration.
 The indoor environment is the most relevant for studying the human’s response as the CO2 level increases well above outdoor levels in limited occupied space.

 Effect to Humans

 The effect of high CO2 levels indoors can be explored based on physiological and neurophysiological measurements.
 During experiments conducted by Snow S. et al., the measurements were obtained from the group of independent participants influenced by CO2 concentration up to 2700 ppm that is more than 6 times higher current normal atmospheric level but common for indoors.
 The results of this study published in 2019 in Building and Environment had shown the visible reduction of respiration rate and simultaneous increase of heart rate and skin temperature of the participants.

 However, even without any specific measurements, we can feel the impact of poor indoor air on our physiological performance detecting the symptoms like a sensation of dry skin, headache, eye, nose and throat irritation, wheezing, tight chest, itching nausea and dizziness.
 These symptoms are classified as a sick building syndrome which frequently annoys office occupants and affects long-term health.